Impact of black hole spin on low-mass black hole-neutron star mergers: Numerical Setup

 We compute the evolution of the density modes following the standard procedure described in~\cite{spiral2}.
 Specifically, we consider six modes, with mode numbers $m=1$ to $6$.
 The corresponding mode amplitudes are calculated as~\citep{spiral2}

-We normalize the mode amplitudes by $C_0$, which corresponds to the $m = 0$ mode at the time of merger.
+We normalize the mode amplitudes by $C_0$, which corresponds to the $m = 0$ mode at the time of merger which in turn corresponds to the time when the gravitational wave amplitude reaches its maximum.
+While calculating the mode amplitudes, we take the recoil of the \gls{BH} into account.

-To calculate the r-process nucleosynthesis, we need tracer particles that are initially located within the \gls{NS}.
+To calculate the $r$-process nucleosynthesis, we need tracer particles that are initially located within the \gls{NS}.
 However, because there is a lack of tracer particles at the start of our simulations, we compute the tracer particle trajectories and the required hydrodynamical properties for the nucleosynthesis by performing a post-processing procedure.
-For the crucial first step of obtaining the trajectories, we use the three-dimensional snapshots of the three-velocity of selected fluid elements and integrate backwards in time to calculate the particle trajectories, following a similar approach to that used in supernova simulations~\citep{reichert1, sieverding}.
-The key point here is that these fluid elements should be unbound so they can undergo r-process nucleosynthesis.
+For the crucial first step of obtaining the trajectories, we use the three-dimensional snapshots of the three-velocity of selected fluid elements (which is measured by the normal observer) and integrate backwards in time to calculate the particle trajectories, following a similar approach to that used in supernova simulations~\citep{reichert1, sieverding}.
+The key point here is that these fluid elements should be unbound so they can undergo $r$-process nucleosynthesis.
 Therefore, while calculating the trajectories, we apply the geodesic criterion, as we do in the ejected mass calculation.
 Using these trajectories, we determine the rest-mass density, temperature, and electron fraction of the tracer particles.
 Finally, we use this data to calculate the nucleosynthesis with \texttt{WinNet}.

 In summary, after the trajectories are obtained, the post-processing begins by using some of the input parameters to solve a set of ordinary differential equations (ODEs).
 Depending on the temperature regime, either the ``Network'' or the ``nuclear statistical equilibrium'' (NSE) modules are selected.
 For our purposes, we use the NSE module.
 In the NSE approach, for a given set of hydrodynamical quantities, \texttt{WinNet} solves three equations: (i) the Saha equation, which is derived by introducing the relevant chemical potentials of the nucleus, (ii) the mass conservation equation, and (iii) the charge neutrality equation.
 For further details on \texttt{WinNet}, we refer the reader to \cite{winnet}.
 To model the $r$-process nucleosynthesis from our simulations, we adapted the parameter file originally used in~\cite{RosswogEM1, RosswogEM2, RosswogEM3}.